two-first-names/cv/index.md

   - Using NodeJS (Express/React) and MySQL as a three tier system.
   - Migrating from an onprem server setup to AWS.
   - Working as a servant-leader, facilitating rituals and being available to mentor junior developers.
+- Building a data driven metrics pipeline
+  - A microservices architecture with components written in Java, Python and JavaScript.
+  - Microservices deployed to Kubernetes, using Helm and Concourse for CI/CD.
+  - I built templated pipelines to provide repeatable functionality; testing, security scanning, image building.
+  - Using Terraform and Ansible for external to cluster components; ElasticSearch, Kafka, Prometheus, developer instances.
+  - As part of a FinOps exercise, I lowered costs by approx $1000/mo by consolidating resources and introducing uptime automation, bringing efficiency and reliability increases in addition to reducing cost.
+  - I worked to promote developer relations with both product owners and other teams within the organisation, sharing knowledge on approaches to organisation specific practices.
+  - Working within the team, upskilled people on DevOps/SRE practices, bringing knowledge such as Ansible and Terraform, but also practices such as cost saving, AWS Well Architected and security practices.

 `October 2020 - December 2020`
 __Software Engineer - DVLA__